MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework2.md

 ## Design
 ### Structure and flow of the interface

+#### Goals
 To Model the User Interface, we decided to use Wireframing becuase they provide a prototype of the end product with the minimimal effort.
-In fact, without spending too many resources on the visual aspect, with Lo-Fi wireframes we can interate quickly to obtain feedback and refine existing requirements (https://marvelapp.com/blog/why-you-should-add-wireframing-to-your-design-process/).
+In fact, without spending too many resources on the visual aspect, with Lo-Fi wireframes we can interate quickly to obtain feedback and refine existing requirements.
 Thus, it is a great way to complement our Scrum Methology and address the customers' changing requirements.
 With the requirements and the ensuing use case diagram identified in the previous section, we decided to wireframe starting with the main goals of the users.
 Thus, we categorized all the goals and sub-goals in the following way:

 1. Access Account